 They are pattern-recognition systems that have already been trained on an enormous amount of information about the world.
 When you ask ChatGPT about Hamlet, it does not scan a Shakespeare archive in real time.
 It already knows Hamlet — the plot, the characters, the themes, the scholarly debates — because it learned all of that once and now carries it forward as part of its structural understanding of what Shakespeare is.

 Every subsequent conversation about plumbers in Denver, for every customer who asks, pulls from that same formed pattern.
-You don't have to win the query a thousand times.
-You have to become the answer once, correctly, and then stay the answer by not regressing.
+You don't have to make the case a thousand times.
+You have to build the most complete, credible case in your market once, correctly, and then hold it by not regressing.

 The Google contrast